TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 > using and configuring it.

 A  Remote Client application for the Main R5F core 1 is also available as part of this demo.
-This application runs a local NDK stack on a virtual network device which demonstrates the TI RTOS switch remote core integration.
+This application runs a local lwIP stack on a virtual network device which demonstrates the TI RTOS switch remote core integration.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -